 Plan Description: Line Mountain School District provides access to retiree medical and prescription drug coverage to eligible retired employees and qualified spouses and their dependents.
-This is a single employer defined benefit plan administered by the District.
+This is a single employer defined benefit plan administered by the District with 156 active participants.
 The plan does not issue a separate stand-alone financial statement.